rackerlabs/support-how-to/content/rackconnect/managing-rackconnect-v20-network-policies.md

 Any time you change a network policy, the automation status indicators show you when the policy is being deployed (or removed) and when the changes are complete.
 You can also track details of the status on the **Tasks** tab.
-You must refresh the page in the [MyRackspace Portal](https://my.rackspace.com/) to view the updated status indicators, which can have the following meanings:
+You must refresh the page in the MyRackspace portal to view the updated status indicators, which can have the following meanings:

 -   Green=Deployed
 -   Blue=Deploying
 -   Red=Failed
 -   Yellow=Removing

-In the following screenshot, the indicators are all green, which means the network policies were successfully deployed.
+In the following image, the indicators are all green, which means the network policies were successfully deployed.

 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/Status.Indicator.png" width="700" />